-But Quick-Step also went one step further with NatureTek Plus, engineering a waterproof product that is warrantied against water and pet damage, for life.
-If you have an area that gets pet abuse or gets wet, the NatureTek Plus product is designed to work where other laminate floors struggle.
+But Quick-Step also went one step further with NatureTek Plus, engineering a waterproof product that is warrantied against water and pet damage for life.
+If you have an area that is occupied by pets or regularly gets wet, the NatureTek Plus product line is designed to work where other laminate floors struggle.
 For those who simply want the ultimate durability in a laminate floor, this may be it.

 As for appearance, the NatureTek products mimic wood well.
 Details like wide planks that are up to 80 inches long add to the realistic look.
-Competing products are often just narrow planks that are only forty-eight inches long.
+Competing products are often narrower planks that are only 48 inches long.

-Another NatureTek detail is a feature they call GenuEdge, where the texture and color “roll over” the edge for a more realistic wood look.
+Another NatureTek detail is a feature called GenuEdge, where the texture and color “roll over” the edge for a more realistic wood look.
 But why does this little detail make the floor look better?
 Glad you asked.

 With many products, a small V forms between boards created by a bevel on the edge of the planks.
-That adds dimension to the floor.
+This detail adds dimension to the floor.
 It also masks any small differences in edge alignment between planks.

-In general, the price is one of the big selling points for laminate flooring when compared to hardwood.
+In general, lower price is one of the biggest selling points for laminate flooring when compared to hardwood.
 So, with all these improvements, is NatureTek still more economical than solid hardwood?

 Keep in mind when shopping for both NatureTek products, you will need to put down an underlayment.
 This adds about $0.60 per square foot to the materials cost of your laminate floor.